Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy

 The 2010 US Census inadvertently revealed too much information.
-In a simulated hack, researchers at the Census Bureau were able to re-identify between 52 and 179 million respondents from ostensibly anonymous summary tables \cite{hawes2021}.
-To protect privacy, the Bureau will inject synthetic noise into forthcoming summary tables of the 2020 Census \cite{jarmin2019} and coarsen wage microdata in the Current Population Survey (CPS) \cite{benedetto2022}.
-Techniques like these, called privacy mechanisms in computer science, guarantee a particular notion of privacy called \textit{differential privacy} via deliberate data corruption \cite{dwork2006calibrating}.
+In a simulated hack, researchers at the Census Bureau could re-identify between 52 and 179 million respondents from anonymous summary tables \cite{hawes2021}.
+To protect privacy, the Bureau will inject synthetic noise into summary tables of the 2020 Census and coarsen wage microdata in the Current Population Survey (CPS).
+Techniques like these, called privacy mechanisms in computer science, guarantee a property called \textit{differential privacy} via deliberate data corruption \cite{dwork2006calibrating}.
 Differential privacy is widely implemented in the technology sector, e.g. Apple iOS and Google Chrome data.
-Due to its recent adoption in the government sector, researchers in economics and statistics have warned of a looming trade-off: the privacy of respondents versus the precision of economic analysis \cite{duchi2018minimax,abowd2019economic,hotz2022balancing}.
+Due to its recent adoption in the government sector, several economists have warned of a looming trade-off: the privacy of respondents versus the precision of economic analysis \cite{abowd2019economic,hotz2022balancing}.

 We study differential privacy and discretization as modern challenges for causal inference.
-Economic data continue to suffer from classical types of data corruption in the form of missing values and measurement error \cite{griliches1986economic}.
-Therefore we analyze a class of data corruptions that encompasses both modern and classical issues \textit{simultaneously}, while remaining agnostic about their relative magnitudes.
-Our research question is not only how to conduct causal inference, but if it is even possible, with high dimensional economic data that suffer from measurement error, missing values, discretization, and differential privacy mechanisms.
+Economic data continue to suffer from classical data corruptions such as missing values and measurement error.
+Therefore, we analyze a class of data corruptions that encompasses both modern and classical issues \textit{simultaneously}, while remaining agnostic about their relative magnitudes.
+Our research question is how (and when) it is possible to estimate typical causal parameters using high dimensional economic data that suffer from measurement error, missing values, discretization, and differential privacy mechanisms.
 An answer requires nonasymptotic analysis because differential privacy is defined as a finite sample property.